exvim/main/README.md

 # Intro

-exVim is a project to turn Vim into a nice programming environment. exVim makes you possible apply different Vim settings, plugins and plugin settings by different projects.
-In this way, it makes Vim become a better IDE!
+exVim is a project to turn Vim into a nice programming environment.
+This project makes you possible to apply different Vim settings, plugin settings and even plugins by different projects.
+In this way, it makes Vim become the best IDE in the world!

 **WHAT EVEN COOL IS --- WE USE EXVIM DEVELOP EXVIM! (\\(-_-)/)**